lm2-poly/gfisnar/README.md

 Then execute 'main.py' in order to try the code.

-the code will produce an output.csv file to open with excel
+The code will produce an output.csv file to open with excel